About this site…

-Although they failed in their primary mission, the topogs accomplished much.
-They filled in the map of the West, giving the country a depiction, for the first time, of the continent’s major geographic features in proper relation to one another.
-It was as if America held up a mirror in which it could finally see itself accurately portrayed from coast to coast.
-And this mirror offered more than a map—it reflected and galvanized Americans’ belief in both the promise and the possibility of a nation that could dare to span a continent.
+It was as if Americans could hold up a mirror in which they could finally see the country accurately portrayed from coast to coast.
+And this mirror offered so much more than just a map—it reflected and galvanized Americans’ belief in both the promise and the possibility of a nation that could dare to span a continent.

 A